- API SITNA in the supply of free software solutions from the centre of technology transfer

 - Websites, electronic headquarters and attention to the citizen

 - Government and public sector

 - EUPL (European Public License)

 - HTML, JSP, Web Services, XML

-The accessibility review of the OAW is performed by an automatic methodology based on the UNE 139803:2012 (WCAG 2.0) standard , developed ad-hoc for the Web Accessibility Observatory.
-This methodology has into account 20 accessibility checks.
-Each check is composed by many checks (more than 100) that are automatically executed.
-In addition, it includes other automatic checks, using specialized rules, which are usually perform manually.
+The accessibility review of the OAW is carried out using an automatic methodology based on the UNE 139803:2012 (WCAG 2.0) standard , developed ad-hoc for the Web Accessibility Observatory.
+This methodology takes into account 20 accessibility verifications.
+Each verification is composed by many checks (more than 100 in total) that are executed automatically.
+Some of these checks are usually manual review, but they have been included through specialized metrics.

-The OAW Tracker allows the configurations of all the needed parameters to perform one observatory iteration (list of web portals, web pages per portal, methodology, frequency, etc) and also allows to perform and to review all the execution process .
-Furthermore, it allows the generation of the conclusions reports and the needed results, to obtain the accessibility overall view in one sector and also to obtain the detailed reports for each web portal containing all the existing problems.
+The OAW Tracker allows the configuration of all the necessary parameters to carry out an observatory iteration (list of web portals, web pages by portal, methodology, frequency, etc) and also allows to perform and review all the execution process .
+In addition, it allows the generation of the conclusions reports and the necessary results, to obtain the accessibility overview in a sector and also to obtain the detailed reports for each web portal that contains all existing problems.

 In addition, the OAW Tracker is used by the online diagnosis service available in the Accessibility Community in order to obtain an estimation, under demand, of which will be the results in an official iteration, ease the future correction and comparison of the possible errors present in the web portal.

-This tool could be used by other States or Institutions to perform Giorgio accessibility reviews for a lot of web portals, aligned with the requirements of the Directive (EU) 2016 / 2102 of the European Parliament and of the Council of 26 October 2016 on the accessibility of the websites and mobile applications of public sector bodies .
+This tool could be used by other States or Institutions to perform periodically accessibility reviews for a lot of web portals, aligned with the requirements of the Directive (EU) 2016/2102 of the European Parliament and of the Council of 26 October 2016 on the accessibility of the websites and mobile applications of public sector bodies .